 There is a lot of content management structures that are available to help you build your site.
 Amongst them are WordPress and Drupal, however, there are numerous different options available.
 When you have picked a CMS that suits your necessities, try to pick a template/theme that is accessible.
 Consult the template’s documentation for notes on accessibilities and tips for making accessible content and formats for that theme.
 Be certain to follow similar rules while choosing plugins, widgets, or modules.

-For elements like video player and editing toolbars, make sure that they help to create accessible content.
+For elements like video players and editing toolbars, make sure that they help to create accessible content.
 For illustration, editing toolbars should incorporate options for accessible tables and headings and video players ought to include closed captioning.
 The CMS service option, (for example, posting a comment or making a blog post) should be accessible also.

 2. Guarantee Content is Navigable and Logical Using Only a Keyboard